 Over 700 luminarias will be placed on the grounds of the National Historic Site and their candles lit for this annual holiday celebration.
 The Spanish words luminaria and farrolito mean little lights or flames.
 This Hispanic tradition is widely practiced in New Mexico and has been presented at Hubbell Trading Post each December since the early 1990s.

-We only accept items from artists who may register their artwork for the auction from 8:00 AM to 4:00 PM; April 29 - May 2, 2013.
+We only accept items from artists who may register their artwork for the auction from 8:00 AM to 4:00 PM; Monday to Thursday.
 Auction items are registered and sold in numeric order so artists are encouraged to register early to secure low lot numbers.
 We do not accept items for the auction on Friday and Saturday.

 For more information visit: www.friendsofhubbell.org

-Hubbell Trading Post National Historic Site hosts mini-Sheep is Life workshops each summer.
-The next workshop at Hubbell will be in July, 2013.
+Hubbell Trading Post National Historic Site hosts Sheep, Wool and Weaving workshops each summer.
+The next workshop at Hubbell will be in July, 2015.

 Bring your wool projects to share with other participants and a picnic lunch to enjoy in the shade of the cottonwood trees.

 The Hubbell family home of 5724 square feet is made of stone and adobe walls with large Ponderosa pine vigas supporting the ceiling.
 Tours are offered daily.
 More...